 2. VISIT THE RAKOW RESEARCH LIBRARY

 Got a question about glass?
 The Rakow Library team has the answer.
-Take a tour with other Studio students into the closed stacks or set up your own meeting before the week starts by emailing [email protected].
+Take a tour with other Studio students to learn about the library and see highlights from the special collections.
+You can also schedule a meeting with a librarian by emailing [email protected] before the week starts.

 3. ATTEND A LECTURE AND LEARN OR SEE SOMETHING NEW